The Korean Association for the Study of English Language and Linguistics

 Ying Wang ; Jung Sook Kim

-Doctoral Student, Dept. of English Language and Literature Cheongju University 714360143@qq.com
+(1st author) Doctoral Student, Dept. of English Language and Literature Cheongju University 714360143@qq.com

-Assistant Professor, Dept. of English Language and Literature Cheongju University jskim8015@cju.ac.kr
+(corresponding author) Assistant Professor, Dept. of English Language and Literature Cheongju University jskim8015@cju.ac.kr

 © 2024 KASELL All rights reserved